kumahq/kuma-website/docs/docs/1.0.6/documentation/health.md

         kuma.io/protocol: http
 ```

-This `health.ready` status is intended to show the status of the application itself.
+This `health.ready` status is intended to show the status of the service itself.
 It is set differently depending on
 the environment ([Kubernetes](#kubernetes-probes) or [Universal](#universal-probes)), but it's treated the same way
 regardless of the environment: